Nimbus Forecast: From Manual yr.no Lookups to a Deployed Platform at DCCMS

 At some point I ran validation across all 99 stations after a fresh ingestion and got 100% parity on the Open-Meteo models.
 YR matched within the margins I'd already accepted.

 A few weeks ago it became part of the actual workflow, not a demo, not a pilot, the actual Monday morning process.
 I was happy.
 The kind of happy that's quiet.
 My work was being used at DCCMS.
-The feedback that came back was useful, and it gave me a clearer picture of where the friction still was.
+The feedback that came back was useful.

 Continue the Conversation